 Intelligence, Temperament and Personality Traits of the Rat Pinscher

-The temperament and personality of the Rat Pinscher is where this breed really does come to life.
+The temperament and personality of the Rat Pinscher are where this breed does come to life.

 First, this is known as being a super-intelligent dog and that does mean that it will be an absolute delight to train.

 They love nothing more than to impress and please their owner, and they will do that by working hard to understand what you are telling them.